neiltyagi/Centralised-Monitoring-And-Control-System/README.md

 splunkenable.py **To start splunk-forwarder on remote clients to monitor their logs in Splunk-UI**

->This has been made public that anyone can contribute to this project.
+>This project has been made public so anyone can contribute to this project.

-# REQUIREMENTS
+# OS REQUIREMENTS
 ----
 The Program has been made and tested to work on Centos7 and DEBIAN 9